statsmodels/statsmodels/docs/source/importpaths.rst

      from .nonparametric import api as nonparametric

 Users do not need to load the `subpackage/api.py` modules directly.

-But I don't think we went trough everything yet to check specifically whether or how far this is consistently done yet.
-(And I don't know if we have any unit tests for the statsmodels.api import paths.)

 Direct Imports - File and Directory Structure